+1. "Grain products are fattening." - Not all grains will make you fat.
+The key is to avoid refined grains and fill up on a diet of whole grains instead.
 Refined grains are made through the process of being milled, which removes the bran and germ from the grain.
 This gives the grain a finer texture and allows it last longer on store shelves, but dietary fiber, iron and vitamins are removed.

-In order to lose weight, you need to burn more calories than you eat and drink.
+2. "Some people can eat whatever they want and still lose weight." - In order to lose weight, you need to burn more calories than you eat and drink.
 It may seem like some people and eat and drink all they want without putting on an ounce, but their bodies are still putting the energy they are eating into productive uses.

 There are a number of factors that affect how quickly you can convert calories into energy, including your weight, age, genetics and lifestyle.
 Everyone's body operates differently, but we all need to burn the calories we eat somehow.